Disabled Facilities Grants (DFG)

 • be on a low income

-• own the property or be a tenant (this includes housing association tenants)
+• own the property or be a tenant (this includes private tenants and housing association tenants, but not council tenants)

-• intend to live in the property for at least 5 years
+• intend to live in the property for at least five years

 To approve any application we need to be happy that the work is necessary and appropriate to meet the disabled person's needs.
 The proposed works must also be considered reasonable and practical.